iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Display system breaking changes

+#### Changes to GraphicBuilder

+It is no longer necessary to supply a [Viewport]($frontend) when creating a [GraphicBuilder]($frontend).
+Instead, you can supply to [RenderSystem.createGraphic]($frontend) a [CustomGraphicBuilderOptions]($frontend) containing a function that can compute the level of detail appropriate for the produced [RenderGraphic]($frontend).

+[GraphicBuilder]($frontend)'s properties are all now read-only - you can no longer change `placement`, `pickId`, `wantNormals`, or `wantEdges` after creating the builder.
+Previously, a caller could create a graphic builder, add some geometry, then modify any of these properties before adding more geometry, more often than not producing surprising results.

 #### Breaking map imagery API changes

 Originally, the type of imagery to be displayed for the background map was defined by `BackgroundMapSettings.providerName` and `BackgroundMapSettings.mapType`.
 Later, support for any number of map layers from any source was added in the form of [MapImagerySettings]($common).
 The [BackgroundMapSettings]($common) properties therefore became redundant with (and more limited than) [MapImagerySettings.backgroundBase]($common).